 The CAADP process is projected as an inclusive process that engages actors and sectors from high level government officials to the grassroots in an attempt to bring about sustainable solutions to Africa's enduring agricultural crisis.
-The goal is to ensure that stakeholders from both within and outside the state take part in developing, implementing and monitoring of agricultural policy (NEPAD, 2011).
+The goal is to ensure that stakeholders from both within and outside the state take part in developing, implementing and monitoring agricultural policy (NEPAD 2011).
 There is at least an implicit recognition that rather than being simply a technology and productivity problem, agricultural performance has strong political, institutional and governance dimensions.
-According to World Bank (2007), the government is responsible for creating an enabling environment for a viable agricultural agenda since it is only the state that can establish fundamental conditions for the private sector to thrive.
+According to the World Bank (2007), the government is responsible for creating an enabling environment for a viable agricultural agenda since it is only the state that can establish fundamental conditions for the private sector to thrive.
 The state has to overcome rampant market failures in agriculture while avoiding government failures.

-The CAADP processes are therefore expected to achieve at least the following (see Zimmerman, et al., 2010):
+The CAADP processes are therefore expected to achieve at least the following (see Zimmerman et al. 2010):

-- Increased opportunities and support for stakeholders to organize themselves, to effectively voice their concerns, and to advocate on behalf of the sector. - Strengthened capability in the sector to develop and implement strategies with non-governmental organizations. - Strengthened statistical, research, monitoring and evaluation capabilities in a country to support evidence based policy making and better channeling of evidence into policy. - Increased opportunities to participate in regional issues and neighbouring country processes to facilitate mutual learning and advancements on regional issues. - Identification of additional windows to kick-start necessary policy reform processes to the agricultural sector.
+- Increased opportunities and support for stakeholders to organise themselves, to effectively voice their concerns and to advocate on behalf of the sector. - Strengthened capability in the sector to develop and implement strategies with non-governmental organisations.

+- Strengthened statistical, research, monitoring and evaluation capabilities in a country to support evidence-based policymaking and better channelling of evidence into policy. - Increased opportunities to participate in regional issues and neighbouring country processes to facilitate mutual learning and advancements on regional issues. - Identification of additional windows to kickstart necessary policy reform processes for the agricultural sector.

 The CAADP framework's central message is that agriculture is pivotal to the alleviation of poverty and hunger in Africa.
-This is, to a very great extent, inspired by the primacy of the agricultural sector in growth and economic development in a historical context (Ogutu, et al., 2010 and Rukuni, 2011).
+This is, to a very great extent, inspired by the primacy of the agricultural sector in growth and economic development in a historical context (Rukuni 2011; Ogutu et al. 2010).
 According to Timer (1998), general economic growth has to be preceded or at least accompanied by solid agricultural growth.
-This is the case because agriculture has strong economy wide linkage effects in the non-agricultural sector.
-According to Zimmerman, et al., (2009), growth in agriculture can contribute significantly to general economic growth, providing new engines of growth in the countryside, as well as an opportunity to substitute imports and generate exports.
-This is reinforced by the IMF's (2006) assertion that agricultural growth has powerful leverage effects on the rest of the economy, especially in the early stages of economic transformation, and it can generate intensive patterns of development favourable to the poor.
+This is the case because agriculture has strong economy-wide linkage effects in non-agricultural sectors.
+According to Zimmerman et al. (2009), growth in agriculture can contribute significantly to general economic growth, providing new engines of growth in the countryside as well as an opportunity to substitute imports and generate exports.
+This is reinforced by the IMF's (2006) assertion that agricultural growth has powerful leverage effects on the rest of the economy, especially in the early stages of economic transformation, and can generate intensive patterns of development favourable to the poor.

-The huge paradox, however, is that the agricultural sector was not given appropriate prominence in the policy processes until the advent of CAADP almost a decade ago.
-It is intriguing because agriculture is the largest economic sector in the African context, catering for about 75 percent of the people who reside in rural areas (Zimmerman, et al., 2009 and Rukuni, 2011).
+The great paradox is that the agricultural sector was not given appropriate prominence in policy processes until the advent of CAADP a decade ago.
+This is intriguing because agriculture is the largest economic sector in the African context, supporting about 75 percent of the people who reside in rural areas (Rukuni 2011; Zimmerman et al. 2009).
 Agriculture accounts for about 30 percent of sub-Saharan Africa's GDP; at least 40 percent of export value; and approximately 70-80 percent of employment.
-These statistics are strikingly a mirror image of the agricultural sector in Malawi.
-It is estimated that up to 84 percent of Malawians eke their livelihoods directly out of agriculture which contributes over 90 percent to the country's export earnings, about 39 percent of the country's GDP and accounts for about 85 percent of total employment (Chinsinga, 2008 and Chirwa, 2008).
+The agricultural sector in Malawi follows an even sharper trend.
+It is estimated that up to 84 percent of Malawians drawtheir livelihoods directly out of agriculture, which contributes over 90 percent of the country's export earnings and about 39 percent of the country's GDP (Chinsinga 2008; Chirwa 2008).